DLR-SC/corpus-annotation-graph-builder/README.md

 ### Annotator `cag.graph_framework.components.annotators`
 <a name="annotator"/>

-the annotator is responsible for adding levels of abstractions in order to create a linkable graph.
-More precisely, this component is responsible for taking a set of nodes (e.g. TextNodes), and apply a pipeline (e.g. text mining pipeline) to extract features on the level of a single node or a collection.
+The annotator is responsible for adding levels of abstractions to create a linkable graph.
+More precisely, this component is responsible for taking a set of nodes (e.g., TextNodes) and applying a pipeline (e.g., text mining pipeline) to extract features on the level of a single node or a collection.
 These extracted features are then saved in an *annotation node*.

-As a start we support the creation of a textmining pipeline that can be customized by the user.
+As a start, we support the creation of a text-mining pipeline that the user can customize.
 The package contains some samples of features extractions ([`cag.graph_framework.components.annotators.textmining_pipes`](cag/graph_framework/components/annotators/textmining_pipes)).

-A simple pipeline, using existing pipes, can be created as follow (assuming you have an arangodb instance up and running) (see code [here](examples/annotation_example.py)):
+A simple pipeline, using existing pipes, can be created as follows (assuming you have an arangodb instance up and running) (see code [here](examples/annotation_example.py)):

 ```python
 from pyArango.collection import Collection